 - Chalking: When your siding feels powdery to the touch.
 It indicates paint deterioration.

 - Cracking, Peeling, or Blistering: Clear signs that the paint has lost its bond and is failing.
 You may also see signs of wood rot if the paint is peeling.
+Once the paint film is breached, water can enter the wood, leading to structural rot that is far more expensive to fix than a simple paint job.

 Beyond just the look, though, certain situations often necessitate repainting sooner.
 For instance, you’ve recently repaired damaged siding, you’re selling your home, or maybe you just want a fresh look.
 These circumstances usually mean prioritizing that fresh coat.
 If you are seeing flaking paint, that’s also a good indication that it’s time for new paint.
+A fresh exterior is one of the highest-ROI improvements you can make when preparing a property for the real estate market.

 The Primer Factor: Laying a Solid Foundation